We are all guilty of impulse purchases, but did you know that there are retail tricks stores use just to get you to spend more money?

 3. 10 for 10 Promos

 You see these “10 for 10” offers all the time.
 There are a few things wrong with them.
-First, many of the items the qualify for the “10 for 10” offer may be worth less than $1!
+First, many of the items that qualify for the “10 for 10” offer may be worth less than $1!

 Second, you don’t usually have to buy 10 items to get them for $10, but you feel compelled to.
 If it said, “$1 each,” most people would buy much less.
 But “10 for 10” tricks us into buying 10 items whether we needed to or not.